Get notified of page updates

 • For most women, physical activity decreased immediately after chemotherapy (1 month after) and then increased by 6 months after chemotherapy, when activity levels were similar to that of cancer-free women who had no chemotherapy.

-• Patients who engaged in at least 150 minutes per week of moderate-to-vigorous physical activity before treatment had better outcomes at the end of the study than patients who were less active before chemotherapy.
+• Patients who engaged in at least 150 minutes per week of moderate-to-vigorous physical activity before treatment had better cognitive outcomes at the end of the study than patients who were less active before chemotherapy.

-• Patients who continued moderate-to-vigorous physical activity throughout the study had better outcomes than those whose physical activity decreased throughout the study.
+• Patients who continued moderate-to-vigorous physical activity throughout the study had better cognitive outcomes than those whose physical activity decreased throughout the study.

 When comparing patients with cancer-free women:

-• Patients who were physically active (with moderate-to-vigorous physical activity) had similar outcomes as cancer-free women but they were more likely to report complaints.
-Researchers note that the surveys used to collect information about complaints included questions about emotional and social support, which were not part of the testing for outcomes.
+• Patients who were physically active (with moderate-to-vigorous physical activity) had similar cognitive outcomes as cancer-free women but they were more likely to report cognitive complaints.
+Researchers note that the surveys used to collect information about cognitive complaints included questions about emotional and social support, which were not part of the testing for cognitive outcomes.
 It is possible that there is a greater need for social and emotional support that is not addressed by physical activity among women facing breast cancer.

 Strengths and limitations